 |Pregnant Women||For Travelers||Prevention||Health Professionals|

 Zika virus is spread to people through mosquito bites.
 The most common symptoms of Zika virus disease are fever, rash, joint pain, and conjunctivitis (red eyes).
 Eighty percent of cases display either no symptoms, or mild symptoms lasting from several days to a week.
 Severe disease requiring hospitalization is uncommon.
+The major risk is to the unborn children of pregnant women, who can suffer severe or fatal birth defects from Zika infection.
+Zika damages the brain of a developing baby, causing it to be born with a much smaller head and brain (microcephaly), vision and hearing problems or other neurological disorders, or to be stillborn.

 Where Zika is found